 Propane Hot Water Heaters

-Hot water heaters that run on propane gas are also less common but do have certain advantages.
+Hot water heaters that run on propane are also less common than gas water heaters.
+However, they do have several advantages.
+Therefore, we’ve included them in this 2024 hot water tank buying guide.

 Pros